HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/oauthoscreen.md

     }
     ```

-3. Change the value of the `alternateConsentDir` parameter to your preferred file location where your html file is located.
+3. Change the value of the `alternateConsentDir` parameter to your preferred file location where your .html file is located.
 In the example, the file location is D:customOAuthscreen/html.

     ```json